jcoliver/biodiversity-sdm-lesson/docs/script-explanation.md

 + Summary: This is the template for the creation and evaluation of a species distribution model (SDM) for a single species based on **future** climate data.
 It plots the output of this model onto a map, which is saved as a pdf file.
-+ Process: Identical to that of `run-sdm-single.R`, except that in step iii.f, this script uses estimated climate data for the year 2070.
++ Process: Identical to that of run-sdm-single.R, except that in step iii.f, this script uses estimated climate data for the year 2070.

 ### run-sdm-pairwise.R